skysheng7/moo4feed/CONTRIBUTING.md

    Once your work is ready, you’ll open a pull request within your own fork to merge the changes from `<new-branch-name>` into the main (or master) branch within your fork.

+7. List your new functions in `_pkgdown.yml`

+   If you added new functions into `R/`, please remember to organize the new functions into the `_pkgdown.yml` index.
+Github actions workflow will fail if new functions are not indexed at the pkgdown website.

-7. Style your code using tidyverse style
+8. Style your code using tidyverse style

    If you have created/modified 1 or a few new R scripts, run: